Mercedes-Benz GLE: Launch

 Manufactured in Vance, Alabama, in the United States, the M-Class launched in the North American market first as the ML 320.
-The ML 320 was sold internationally, with the "320" suffix alluding to the 3.2-litre V6 engine.
-An entry-level, manual transmission-only ML 230, fitted with a 2.3-litre inline-four was available in Europe from launch in March 1998 until 2000.
-From launch in 1998, European markets also received the ML 270 CDI with a 2.7-litre inline-five turbodiesel engine.
+The ML 320 was sold internationally, with the "320" suffix alluding to the 3.2-liter V6 engine.
+An entry-level, manual transmission-only ML 230, fitted with a 2.3-liter inline-four was available in Europe from launch in March 1998 until 2000.
+From launch in 1998, European markets also received the ML 270 CDI with a 2.7-liter inline-five turbodiesel engine.
 This unit was made available in Australia in 2000 and continued on in the W163 until being replaced upon the release of the W164 M-Class in 2005.

-Later, in 1998, the more powerful ML 430 became available with the newly introduced Mercedes-Benz 4.3-litre V8.
-This was followed by the February 1999 debut of the 2000 ML 55 AMG, featuring a 5.4-litre V8 engine made by AMG, modified bodywork, and other performance features.
+Later, in 1998, the more powerful ML 430 became available with the newly introduced Mercedes-Benz 4.3-liter V8.
+This was followed by the February 1999 debut of the 2000 ML 55 AMG, featuring a 5.4-liter V8 engine made by AMG, modified bodywork, and other performance features.

 In September 1996, before the vehicle was launched, Mercedes-Benz allowed the producers of the 1997 film The Lost World: Jurassic Park to make use of modified pre-production M-Class SUVs as a way to advertise the W163 when it was launched in 1997.
 As a result, a Mercedes-Benz advertisement appears before the film on original VHS copies of the film.
 Jeff Goldblum, the star of the film, received a complimentary ML 320 from Mercedes-Benz as a result of the tie-in.
-Three versions were used in the movie, of which 2 copies of each were built.
+Three versions were used in the movie, two of which of each were built.
 Two are displayed at the Universal Studios in Orlando, Florida, there is one at the Mercedes-Benz Museum in Stuttgart, Germany, and one at the Visitor Center at the M-class factory in Alabama.